 Batteries generate explosive fumes.
 Keep the vents in the caps clean.
 Keep sparks or open flames away from the battery area.
 DO NOT make a spark from the battery connections.
-Disconnect the battery when doing maintenance.
+Disconnect the battery when doing maintenance only while in a non-hazardous area.